TheBraveChicken4/ITSC-Self-Driving/README.md

 - Now you should be able to open windows through your docker container.
 You can test this by running a container and typing `gedit` (Ensure gedit is installed)

-# Build the ROS2 Talker and Listener Node
+# Build the ROS2 Workspace
 - After you have fully set up the docker container, you are ready to begin development
 - In ROS2 Humble, we always need to make sure that ROS2 is correctly sourced.
 You can type and run the command `ros2` and you should see a list of commands.
-If you do not, type `source /opt/ros/humble/setup.bash` and try again!
+If you do not, type `source /opt/ros/humble/setup.bash` and try again
 - In ROS2, packages are container within a folder called your workspace.
-It is good practice to include **_ws** at the end of your folder name.
-For example, your workspace might be named **ros_ws**
+It is good practice to include ***'_ws'***  at the end of your folder name.
+For example, your workspace might be named ***'ros_ws'***
-- Simple create a workspace folder using the linux command `mkdir`. name is **ros2_ws** for now.
-Inside
+- Simple create a workspace folder using the linux command `mkdir`.
+Name it ***'ros2_ws'*** for now.
+Navigate inside of your workspace using `cd ros2_ws`, and create another folder using the same command named ***'src'*** to store your code files
+- Next, run the command `colcon build`.
+This essentially sets up all the necessary dependencies builds your workspace.
+You should now see three more folders in your workspace. `build`, `install`, and `log`
+- You can enable colcon autocomplete by running the command, `source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash`
+- To be able to use your custom ros2 nodes, you need to source your project.
+You can do this by navigating back to your home directory and typing `source ~/ros2_ws/install/setup.bash`